isaiahxs/Epic-E-Shop/README.md

 ### Rendering Optimization

 Another challenge faced was ensuring that the application rendered efficiently.
 This was particularly relevant when dealing with components like FanFavorites, DailyItems, FeaturedItems, which needed to display a dynamic list of items.
-This was addressed using React's virtual DOM diffing and reconciliation process.
-I also ensured that components were not re-rendering unnecessarily by using React hooks like `useMemo` and `useCallback` to memoize values and functions.
+This was addressed using localStorage to reduce unnecessary API fetches while also speeding up the rendering.

 ### Data Filtering and Sorting